microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 Test class for demonstrating creating rooms and anchors.

 #### SyncObjectSpawner.cs
-Class that handles spawning and deleteing sync objects for the `SpawningTest.scene`.
+Class that handles spawning and deleting sync objects for the `SpawningTest.scene`.
 Uses the `KeywordManager` to spawn objects using voice and keyboard input.

 |Voice Command|Key Command|Description|
 |---|---|---|